 How to Decode a Food Nutrition Label

-Manufacturers are required to list the energy content of the product to help consumers manage their energy intake.
+Manufacturers are required to list the energy content of the product, to help consumers manage their energy intake.
 Lower energy usually means lower fat or sugar, which means a better or healthier choice for most people.
 Read more about calorie counting.

-- Of which saturated fat: this is the bad kind of fat, so try and avoid foods that contain over 3 g of saturated fat per 100 g.
+- Of which saturated fat: this is the ‘bad’ kind of fat, so try and avoid foods that contain over 3 g of saturated fat per 100 g.

 Soluble fibre helps lower blood cholesterol and glucose levels and is found in oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium.

+Now that you’re more clued up about deciphering food nutrition labels you can make better, healthier choices.
 Check out these healthy foods that help fuel a strong body and mind.